jbian92/Password-Generator/readme.md

 ## Currently Working On...
 - Creating an option to create an account and save generated passwords using MongoDB
 - Adding a favicon/tab icon
+- Adding a navbar
+- Adding a footer

 ## Challenges Faced
 ### 1. Reducing the amount of if-elif-else statements when determining the frequency of each different category of characters.